A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Editor says, what if the public disgrace of Richard Cromwell saved the English Republic muses Robbie Taylor.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Religion thread.

 In 1653,Richard Cromwell, son of the newly appointed Lord Protector of England, holds a wild party and is arrested under the 1647 legislation banning the celebration of "Christ-tide".

 Christ-tideHe commits suicide in jail.
 His father Oliver is heart-broken and dies of natural causes on September 3rd the next year.